TakeMeHome™ – a new free HIV/STI home testing program

 4) Results delivery

 The cost is calculated based on the number of tests purchased.
-This cost includes promotion through the apps (though jurisdictions may also choose to supplement this), test kits, delivery/fulfillment, and participant survey data.
+This cost includes promotion through the apps (though jurisdictions may also choose to supplement this with their own advertising efforts), test kits, delivery/fulfillment, and participant survey data.

 The current cost for HIV OraQuick testing is $46 per kit; so, if your jurisdiction aims to send out 100 kits, plan to budget $4600.
-For HIV dried blood spot, STI, and PrEP panel lab-testing pricing information, please contact Jen.
+For lab-based testing–HIV, HCV, and syphilis dried blood spot, STI, and PrEP panel– pricing information, please contact Jen.

 Frequently Asked Questions